The Change Management Institute, Ireland May Event: Change Through the Lens of a Leader

 Before doing so, they should recognise the level of change occurring across the business, prioritise change initiatives, ensure they align with strategic goals, and critically assess the need for change by asking, "Are we doing this change for the sake of it?"
 If the answer is yes, then it’s better not to proceed.

-Instead of attempting to motivate teams with superficial incentives like cupcakes, leaders should focus on genuinely listening to their employees.
-As one panellist put it, "Solve through subtraction, not addition."
+Leaders should focus on genuinely listening to their employees instead of attempting to motivate teams with superficial incentives like cupcakes.
+As one panellist suggested, you could "Solve through subtraction, not addition."
 Companies often try to address issues by adding new policies, processes, and procedures when instead, they should consider removing unnecessary elements to simplify and improve operations.

 Measuring the Effectiveness of Change: Beyond Basic Metrics